 Back up the slope.
 Pad, pad, pad.
 Work, family, money, all gone.
 The wind’s still knocking me about, a cuff here and there, but it’s blowing my way, it can’t help itself, fussing me as though I’m about to leave for my first day at school.
 As the ground flattens out I look out, trying to summon some of the calm of my earlier, fresher state.
 A yacht, from the nearby marina no doubt, heels and rears in miniature.
 There’s barely a lick of foam for whitecaps until the water finds the rising shore, but I’m sure to the sailors it’s like bumping across rolling plates of stone.

-As I head down towards the lido I see the other hill waiting, two lines of cars running smooth like lines of ants up its back.
+As I head down towards the lido I see the other hill waiting, two lines of cars running smooth like ants up its back.
 The breathing is filling me, excluding cogitation.
 This is as zen as I ever get, as blank of thought and self.
 What is it in me that craves this state, to return to it day after day?
 I have slipped out of time.
 Each step, my breathing and running’s cadence, presses that which is sensed to my sensing, removing both interpretation or interface.
 Cartesian dualism dies merely three miles in.
 It never used to be like this.

 “Come on you old bugger.”
 My words or the hill’s I’m not sure, it’s a challenge regardless of which of us issued it.
 Its gradient eases slowly, pad, pad, pad, pad, pad.
 These are the beats of a body on its own, a thing moving.
 I breathe and run.
 The iron nail returns, hardening from whatever gel my blood warmed it to.
 My right ankle pings a line of pain as fine as cotton thread back to the captain, all out of ideas and wiping the salt water from his eyes as he struggles to keep the whole show moving.
 Pad, pad, pad, pad, just steps, metres passing as I bowl by the bus stop and turn off the coast road towards home.